-My short answer is no. My long answer is Noooooo!!!
-We preach finance sermons because money is the idolatry of our day and one biblical way to battle idolatry is to expose it in the light of the gospel.
+My short answer is “no”.
+My long answer is “Noooooo!!!”
+We preach finance sermons from time to time because money is one of the common idols of our day and one biblical way to battle idolatry is to expose it in the light of the gospel.

 A Look at Our Past Sermon Series

 Victory has never shied away from preaching the wide range of Biblical themes.
 We’ve had a series on pain and suffering (Hole-Hearted Series) and obedience and submission (I Wish Jesus Didn’t Say That Series).
 Every year we preach missions (Uncharted Series), discipleship (Radical Series), and compassion to the poor (Who Cares Series).
 We tackled sexual purity (Uncensored Series) and hard work (Thank God It’s Monday Series) too.
 And in recent years, we did some theological series like the holiness of God (Set Apart Series), the Apostles’ Creed, the Ten Commandments, Christology (Past Perfect Series), Pneumatology (Behind the Seen Series), Eschatology (The End Series), and Spiritual Disciplines (Cross Training Series).
 (Edit: In 2017, we had a sixteen-week series on the Sermon on the Mount and two book studies on John and Malachi.
 In 2018 we preached on Bibliology, Soteriology, poverty and social responsibility, Biblical anthropology, and the Incarnation.
 In the last five months we preached a long series on faith from Hebrews 11, the cost of discipleship, and the messianic prophecies from Isaiah.
 You can listen to most of my podcasts here.)